 The easiest way to replace your smartphone’s battery is to have an authorized service center swap the battery.
 This is because most manufacturers use adhesive to secure the back and front panels of your phone, which are usually made out of delicate glass.
 While this adhesive helps with improving your phone’s water resistance, it also often makes repairs more difficult and labor-intensive.

 Modern smartphones use plenty of adhesive for water resistance, which restricts easy access to the battery and other internal components.

 Approaching your device’s manufacturer virtually guarantees that you will receive a genuine battery.
 While an unofficial battery may work well initially, it’s impossible to know whether or not it will survive as long as an official one.
 Authorized repair providers also typically replace the adhesive holding down the screen or back cover to ensure that your smartphone retains its original water resistance.

 In the US and Canada, Samsung and Google have partnered with uBreakiFix to process out-of-warranty cellphone repairs (including screen and battery replacements).
 Both companies also provide first-party walk-in and mail-in service options — the former is preferable since you don’t have to wait for shipping.
 Google, Motorola, OnePlus, Sony, Nokia, and Apple also have dedicated support pages to help you find a nearby service center in your region.
 While service options often vary by country, remember that manufacturers are legally required to offer repairs in most regions.

 Do it yourself: How to replace your phone’s battery

 For the past few years, brands didn’t offer you the ability to buy original spare parts and perform self-repairs.
-That has started to change of late, with manufacturers like Google, Samsung, and Apple pledging to sell replacement parts to users.
+That has started to change of late, with manufacturers like Google, Samsung, and Apple pledging to sell replacement parts to users directly.

 While brands have historically made it difficult for end-users to source genuine replacement batteries, that has started to change thanks to the right-to-repair movement.